tredontho/purescript-book/text/chapter11.md

 type RWS r w s = RWST r w s Identity
 ```

-Notice that the `RWS` monad is defined in terms of its own monad transformer, by setting the base monad to `Identity` which provides no side-effects.
+Notice that the `RWS` monad is defined as its own monad transformer by setting the base monad to `Identity`, which provides no side-effects.

 The first type parameter, `r`, represents the global configuration type.
-The second, `w`, represents the monoid which we will use to accumulate a log, and the third, `s` is the type of our mutable state.
+The second, `w`, represents the monoid, which we will use to accumulate a log, and the third, `s`, is the type of our mutable state.

 In the case of our game, our global configuration is defined in a type called `GameEnvironment` in the `Data.GameEnvironment` module: